-Without a doubt, a good fleet management system offers fuel consumption monitoring and reporting, to control and optimize fuel costs; especially those that come from excessive engine idling, dangerous driving behaviors, and fuel theft.
-Thankfully, fleet management systems can generate such reports, containing info on every activity pertaining to fuel purchase and usage.
+Without a doubt, a good vehicle management system offers fuel consumption monitoring and reporting, to control and optimize fuel costs; especially those that come from excessive engine idling, dangerous driving behaviors, and fuel theft.
+Thankfully, vehicle management systems can generate such reports, containing info on every activity pertaining to fuel purchase and usage.

 5. Trip log and mileage